WE FIGHT FOR YOUR RIGHTS!

 A THOROUGH INVESTIGATION CAN AVOID CHARGES BEING FILED

-Our Monterey domestic violence attorneys will immediately gather every report, review video, interview witnesses, collect and take photographs and listen to any 911 calls.
+Our Monterey domestic violence attorneys will immediately gather every report, review video evidence, interview witnesses, collect and take photographs and listen to any 911 calls.
 This investigation often provides the information we need to get a case dismissed or to convince the district attorney that charges should never be filed against you at all.

 CRIMINAL PENALTIES IN CALIFORNIA FOR DOMESTIC VIOLENCE